jf647/chef-gen-flavors/README.md

 You do not have to `require` your plugin; little-plugger searches all installed gems for files matching the globspec.

-## EXAMPLE PLUGIN STRUCTURE
+## EXAMPLE FLAVOR STRUCTURE

-This example defines a plugin named `Example`.
+This example defines a flavor named `Example`.
 It can only generate cookbooks, as its code_generator cookbook contains no other recipes.

-A functional copy of this plugin is available on rubygems as `chef-dk-template-example`.
+A functional copy of this plugin is available on rubygems as `chef-gen-flavor-example`.

 The directory structure of a plugin looks like this:

-    chef-dk-template-example
+    chef-gen-flavor-example
     ├── code_generator
     │   ├── files
     │   │   └── default